amael-ls/template_PhD_bio2020_udes/README.md

 		\printbibliography[heading=subbibnumbered]
 	\end{refsection}
 	```
-4. I defined two languages in the document, French and British english (which is the main language), use \selectlanguage to switch to French in a paragraph
+4. I defined two languages in the document, French and British english (which is the main language), use \begin{french} ... \end{french} to switch to French in a paragraph
 5. To avoid multi-defined labels, I recommend to apply this command line in your shell for each tex file of the folders ./article1/, ./article2/, ...:
 	```
 		sed -i.tmp 's/\\label{/\\label{WHATEVER::/g' *.tex